Highland Park set tight gun limits long before parade attack

 “People have to realize, there’s nothing that makes any community immune,” she said.
 “The only thing that’s going to help any of us is if we vote out legislators who refuse to do anything about guns.”

 Gordon helped organize an anti-gun violence arts event in town last month following the mass shootings at a supermarket in Buffalo, New York, and a school in Uvalde, Texas.
-Weeks later, she was fielding receiving phone calls from friends who fled their city’s holiday parade in terror.
+Weeks later, she was fielding phone calls from friends who fled their city’s holiday parade in terror.

 Gordon said since the shooting she’s received dozens of emails from friends and neighbors, expressing their shock that such violence could hit their home.
 She said it gives her hope that influential voices can make a change — tempered by her belief that national change is the only hope of preventing future mass shootings.